robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 Yabridge's serialization and communication model for VST3 is thus a lot more complicated than for VST2 since all of these objects are loosely coupled and are instantiated and managed by the host.
 The model works as follows:

+TODO: This is now slightly out of date.
+Instead of serializing and deserializing directly into interface implementations through references, we now only pass structs with payload data around to make the receiving process much more flexible.

 1. For an interface `IFoo`, we provide a possibly abstract implementation called `YaFoo`.